patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/code-block/code-block.md

 <img src="./img/code-block-multiple-actions.png" alt="Code block with multiple actions" width="355"/>

 Code blocks can include multiple actions.
-By default the copy action is always present and other actions are optional and customizable.
+By default, the copy action is always present and any other actions are optional and customizable.

-The secondary action can include the option to show a checkmark after the user has clicked the secondary action.
+The additional actions can include the option to show a checkmark after the user has clicked the action button.
+The checkmark can be used to indicate to the user that the action was successfully triggered.

 ## Usage